Sale Alert — Early Black Friday mattress sales are live.

 4. Better Pressure Relief

-The combination of robust foam comfort layers, high performance foams, higher quality foams, and supportive coil bases provides exceptional pressure relief in many cases.
+The combination of robust foam comfort layers, high-performance foams, higher-quality foams, and supportive coil bases provides exceptional pressure relief.

 Testing FactorsHybridsMemory Foam HybridsLatex HybridsAverage Mattress

-As a sleeper lays on a hybrid mattress, the foam conforms and hugs the body, easing pressure points as their weight engages with the support layers below.
+As a sleeper lies on a hybrid mattress, the foam conforms and hugs the body, easing pressure points as their weight engages with the support layers below.

 Helix Midnight Elite Material Layers